aku-karhunen/digital-cv/README.md

 <br><br>

 **Automation Assembler** @ Various Companies _(2009 - 2015)_ <br>
 I worked as an automation assembler in various companies in Finland.
-I mostly worked on electrical, instrumentation, and automation installations.
+Most of the time I was working on electrical, instrumentation, and automation installations.
 I also worked approximately one year in UAE (Dubai/Abu Dhabi) building automated shipyard cranes.
 <br><br>